adica/aws.lambda/README.md

 In addition - these days, to be a great developer it’s not enough, you also need to know how to deploy your code right.

-In AWS environment you need to learn how to:
+If you work on AWS environment you need to understand some techniques:
 - Launch [EC2 instance](https://aws.amazon.com/ec2/)
 - Configure this instance (decide the amount of memory, disk space, CPU etc.)
 - Deploy your code on it